adam-szalanski/gateway-eureka-lb-example/README.md

 1. Import the YAML files into Postman.
 2. Set the base URL in the imported collection to: http://localhost:8080
 3. Disable the X-Unique-Id header if it's automatically included in requests.
+4. If request returns HTTP 503 (Service Unavailable) wait a few seconds and perform request again.